Anthony-Nolan/Atlas/README_Support.md

 ## Data Refresh

+## Manual Trigger

+Atlas can be configured to automatically re-run the data refresh process as soon as it detects a new HLA nomenclature version.
+There are some cases when it may be preferable to run the job manually:

+(a) If the same nomenclature version is re-uploaded to the source, e.g. to fix any errors (b) If this installation of Atlas has opted to disable the auto-run refresh - in this case manual will be the only way to trigger this job
+    - An example reason to maintain manual control would be to ensure that haplotype frequency nomenclature and matching nomenclature are updated simultaneously

+To manually trigger the Job, call the `SubmitDataRefreshRequestManual` HTTP Azure function, on the Matching Algorithm Functions App.
+Configuration options are available as per the model `DataRefreshRequest`

 ### In the case of the refresh job server dying

 The data refresh function is set up such that if it *fails* for any reason, the algorithm/infrastructure will be left in a reasonable state.